serenity-is/docs/howto/how_to_upgrade_to_serenity_2_typescript.md

 Saltaralle with Serenity is more stable than TypeScript for now.
 Your old code will continue to work.
 Saltaralle will be supported as long as possible with Serenity for backward compability.

-If Bridge.NET v2.0 (next Saltaralle) comes out, we may also try to switch, unless it involves with too many changes to handle.
+If Bridge.NET v2.0 (next Saltaralle) comes out, we may also try to switch, unless it involves  too many changes to handle.

 ## Migrating Your Serene Application to v2.0